radial-color-picker/vue-color-picker/examples/with-nuxt/README.md

 # Example - With Nuxt.js

-**Note:** Current version of Nuxt (v2.x) doesn't support Vue 3.
-The example will be updated with the upcoming Nuxt major release.

 ---

-Example shows how to setup `vue-color-picker` with [Nuxt.js](https://nuxtjs.org).
-Setup process is the same as an app built with Vue CLI, but the CSS is configured globally for all pages in `next.config.js`.
+Example shows how to setup `vue-color-picker` with [Nuxt.js](https://v3.nuxtjs.org/).
+Setup process is the same as an app built with Vue CLI or Vite, but the CSS is configured globally for all pages in `next.config.ts`.

 ## How to use
 Download the example [or clone the whole project](https://github.com/radial-color-picker/vue-color-picker.git):